Quantum vacuum energy and geometry of extra dimension: 5D energy-momentum tensor

-When we discuss the time evolution of the universe, we need $\Lvev{T_{MN}}$ at each time.
-Since the background space expands slowly enough compared to the quantum time scale, we can neglect the time-dependence of the background metric.
-Thus we treat the metric components~$n$, $a$ and $b$ as functions of only $y$ and the 3D scale factor~$\asc$ as a constant, in the rest of the paper.
+Since the background space expands slowly enough compared to the quantum time scale, we can neglect the time-dependence of the background metric in the calculation of $\Lvev{T_{MN}}$.
+Thus, in the following calculations, the 5D metric is parameterized as